markheckmann/OpenRepGrid/README.md

     demo(OpenRepGrid)

 ### Citing OpenRepGrid

-If you use OpenRepGrid in your publications, you can cite it like this.
+If you use OpenRepGrid in your publications, you can cite it as follows.

 Heckmann, M. (2014).
 OpenRepGrid: An R package for the analysis of repertory grids. *ZENODO*. doi:10.5281/zenodo.11623